 The following documents are required for a declaration of married name

-- Completed name declaration form (please complete legibly in capital letters, but do not sign yet!); the form can be downloaded below
+Completed name declaration form (please complete legibly not using block capital letters, but do not sign yet!
+Choose one naming option on page 2 only!); the form can be downloaded below

 - Valid passports of both spouses/civil partners (or German identity card)